thelegend831/teleports/sisyphus/dependencies/glslang/README.md

 $ANDROID_NDK_ROOT - you can (should?) use the one bundled with Visual Studio, mine was at: C:\\Microsoft\AndroidNDK64\android-ndk-r16b

-#Why?:
+# Why?:

 These files are over 2GB, so
-1. they would exhaust the free github LFS sotrage quate and cost 5$/month, not a big deal but why waste money when you don't have to
+1. they would exhaust the free github LFS storage quate and cost 5$/month, not a big deal but why waste money when you don't have to
 2. this would increase total repo size considerably

 Downsides: